Node.js CommonJS/ESM Interop: Edges and Dual Packages

 Current Interop State

-Modern supported LTS releases have fewer interop failure modes. require(esm) works without flags for synchronous ESM.
+require(esm) works without flags for synchronous ESM.
 Named export extraction handles many common CJS patterns.
-The "exports" field gives package authors a standard place to declare dual entry points.
-The wrapper approach can avoid the dual package hazard for stateful libraries when the supported Node range is new enough.
+The "exports" field gives packages a standard way to declare separate or shared entry points.
+Stateful libraries can often avoid the dual package hazard by routing both consumers through one synchronous ESM implementation.